hmlongco/Factory/Sources/Factory/Factory.docc/Development/Testing.md

 Singletons are, after all, expected to be singletons.

 So what to do about it?
-Well, if needed we can reset every cached singleton with just a single method call by calling reset on that particular scope.
+Well, if needed we can reset *every* cached singleton with just a single method call.
+Just call reset on that particular scope.

 ```swift
 Scope.singleton.reset()